exercism/python/CONTRIBUTING.md

 <br>

-- Maintainers are happy to review your work and help you.&nbsp;💛&nbsp;💙&nbsp;
+- Maintainers are happy to review your work and help troubleshoot with you.&nbsp;💛&nbsp;💙&nbsp;
-  - Maintainers will review your request as soon as they are able to.
+  - Requests are reviewed as soon as is practical/possible.
-  - **BUT** They may be in a different timezone&nbsp;⌚&nbsp;, or tied up &nbsp;🧶&nbsp; with other tasks.
+  - (❗&nbsp;) Reviewers may be in a different timezone&nbsp;⌚&nbsp;, or tied up &nbsp;🧶&nbsp; with other tasks.
   - **Please wait at least 72 hours before pinging.**
+- If you need help, comment in the Pull Request/issue.&nbsp; 🙋🏽‍♀️ &nbsp;
-- If you'd like in-progress feedback or discussion, please mark your Pull Request as a **`[draft]`**
+- If you would like in-progress feedback/discussion, please mark your Pull Request as a **`[draft]`**
-- Pull requests should be focused around a single exercise, issue, or change.
+- Pull Requests should be focused around a single exercise, issue, or change.
 - Pull Request titles and descriptions should make clear **what** has changed and **why**.
   - Please link &nbsp;🔗&nbsp; to any related issues the PR addresses.
 - 📛&nbsp;[ Open an issue ][open-an-issue]📛&nbsp; and discuss it with &nbsp;🧰 &nbsp;maintainers _**before**_: